-Provide a CPA, EA, or licensed tax preparer letter stating the business' expense ratio based on the most recent year's filed tax return.
-The CPA letter may not include any exculpatory language.
+Provide a CPA, EA, or licensed tax preparer letter stating the business' expense ratio based on the most recent year's filed tax return or specify the business expenses as a percent of the gross annual sales/revenue and confirm they prepared the tax returns for the past 2 years The CPA letter may not include any exculpatory language.
+The minimum expense factor that will be applied is 10%.
+If an expense ratio is presented below 10%, a 10% expense factor will be utilized.